Human Health & Regenerative Agriculture

 Source: Cows Save The Planet - Judith Schwartz

 This is just one of many studies that catalogue the decline in the nutrient value of the plants we grow and eat.
 This decline is bought about by the depletion of our soils thanks to repeated ploughing and the application of fertilisers and chemicals to suppress weeds, fungi and pests.
-Most significantly and unsurprisingly parallel with this decline is the exponential growth of various chronic human diseases.
+Coupled with this we have bred and grown our crops for maximum yield, paying no attention to nutrient quality the minerals, vitamins and primary and secondary compounds that are produced by the plants.
+Unsurprisingly parallel with this decline in food quality and composition is the exponential growth of various chronic human diseases.

 "We can be no healthier than the food we eat, and the food we eat can be no healthier than the soil it comes from." - Prof. James Blignaut

 As knowledge of the human gut microbiome grows we are discovering the importance of the relationship between what we eat, the health of our gut microbiome and our health in general.
 Your gut and its microbiome are the centre of your body's onboard medicine chest.
 Indeed after your brain your gut has the highest density of neurones in your body.
 The primary functions of this medicine chest are dealing with immunity and inflammation and producing chemicals like serotonin and dopamine which in turn impact on your mental state.